Search Engine Optimization (SEO)

-People that need information turn to a search engine to find answers.
-So, how does the search engine display thousands of websites that are related to what you are looking for?
+When people need information, they turn to a search engine to find answers.
+So, how does the search engine display thousands and thousands of websites that are related to what you are looking for?

 Understanding how search engines work is critical to your web marketing campaigns.
 Use keywords to your advantage to help draw more qualified visitors to your website.
 There are over 1.94 billion websites on the internet.
 So how do websites account for all these sites including their pages and content?

 Search engines perform two functions: crawling and indexing.
 This is how search engines gather information that end up on the SERP (Search engine results page.)
 By the way, only publicly available pages are crawled.

 • Bing: Bingbot

 • AOL: interesting fact, as of January 2016, AOL’s search is powered by Bing.
 Previously it used Google.

 Crawlers find domains and sites then “crawl” pages by going from page to page (link to link) “indexing” all kinds of information.
 Each search engine crawler indexes at different times and rates paying particular attention to new sites and changes to existing ones.